Payment Day @ Skeena Middle School

 Additional Fees: Costume Deposits

-This separate costume deposit is due at the same time as your tuition.
+This fee is for the dancer’s Year End Show costume (June 7th 2020).
+This separate costume deposit fee is due at the same time as your tuition.
 This is payable to Free Elements Dance.
 Without payment a costume will not be ordered for your dancer.

 Please make sure the memo section of your cheque includes your child’s name and what class they are in, please also mark “costumes”.
 We will not take credit card payments for costume deposits.

 - $500 Senior and Junior Company (1st $250 Installment Due: August 16th 2019, 2nd $250 Installment Due: Oct.
 4th 2019)

 - $250 Youth Company (Due: Oct.
 4th 2019)